Flooring Calculator guide

 What should I double-check before trusting the answer?

-Flooring orders depend on room shape, product layout, pattern direction, stairs, closets, damaged pieces, overage for repairs, and matching dye lots.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Flooring orders depend on room shape, product layout, diagonal or herringbone patterns, stairs, closets, transitions, damaged pieces, underlayment, trim, installer layout, returns, and matching dye lots.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools